cazyw/spotify-playlist-backup/README.md

 * log in
 * display their playlists (and search for a particular playlist)
 * display the details (name, album, artist(s)) of the songs in that playlist
-* download a copy of the track details as a csv file
+* download a copy of the song details as a csv file

 # Operating Instructions

 <img src="https://cazyw.github.io/img/js-spotify.jpg" width="450" alt="Spotify Playlist Backup">

 Navigate to https://spotify-playlist-backup.herokuapp.com.
 You'll be asked to log in and then the page will display a list of all your playlists.
-Clicking on a playlist will display the tracks and the option to download the list to a csv file.
+Clicking on a playlist will display the songs and the option to download the list to a csv file.

 # Project Setup/Running